SalomePlatform/adao/doc/en/using.rst

    :align: middle
    :scale: 50%

 This section presents the usage of the ADAO module in SALOME platform.
-It is complemented by the detailed description of all the commands and keywords in the section :ref:`section_reference`, by advanced usage procedures in the section :ref:`section_advanced`, and by examples in the section :ref:`section_examples`.
+Here we describe the general progression to establish an ADAO case, the details being given in the following chapters.
+It is completed by the detailed description of all the commands and keywords in the section :ref:`section_reference`, by advanced usage procedures in the section :ref:`section_advanced`, and by examples in the section :ref:`section_examples`.

 Logical procedure to build an ADAO case
 ---------------------------------------

-The construction of an ADAO case follows a simple approach to define the set of input data, and then generates a complete executable block diagram used in YACS.
+The construction of an ADAO case follows a simple approach to define the set of input data, and then generates a complete executable block diagram used in YACS [#]_.
 Many variations exist for the definition of input data, but the logical sequence remains unchanged.

 First of all, the user is considered to know its personal input data needed to set up the data assimilation study.
 These data can already be available in